Discontinuous Galerkin method: Direct discontinuous Galerkin method

 The direct discontinuous Galerkin (DDG) method is a new discontinuous Galerkin method for solving diffusion problems.
 In 2009, Liu and Yan first proposed the DDG method for solving diffusion equations.
-The advantages of this method compared with Discontinuous Galerkin method is that the direct discontinuous Galerkin method derives the numerical format by directly taking the numerical flux of the function and the first derivative term without introducing intermediate variables.
-We still can get a reasonable numerical results by using this method, and the derivation process is more simple, the amount of calculation is greatly reduced.
+The advantage of this method compared with Discontinuous Galerkin method is that the direct discontinuous Galerkin method derives the numerical format by directly taking the numerical flux of the function and the first derivative term without introducing intermediate variables.
+We can still get reasonable numerical results by using this method, and due to the simpler derivation process, the amount of calculation is greatly reduced.

 The direct discontinuous finite element method is a branch of the Discontinuous Galerkin methods.
 It mainly includes transforming the problem into variational form, regional unit splitting, constructing basis functions, forming and solving discontinuous finite element equations, and convergence and error analysis.

 For example, consider a nonlinear diffusion equation, which is one-dimensional: